nytlabs/linguo/README.md

 ![linguo robot](http://4.bp.blogspot.com/_W2b7qR0wkBs/SdPz9CyWMOI/AAAAAAAAANo/M0znxgvTURI/s320/linguo1.jpg)

-lingua is a set of services that provide NLP facilities
+linguo is a set of services that provide NLP facilities

 This repository contains various tools that one might encounter while dealing with text data.
 These are also provided in shape of services.